zendframework/zf2-documentation/docs/languages/en/modules/zendcloud.infrastructure.rst

    **$id** is the ID of the instance;

    **$metric** is the metric to be monitored.
-The allowed metrics are reported as contants of the ``Zend\Cloud\Infrastructure\Instance`` class: MONITOR_CPU, MONITOR_RAM, MONITOR_NETWORK_IN, MONITOR_NETWORK_OUT, MONITOR_DISK, MONITOR_DISK_WRITE, MONITOR_DISK_READ.
+The allowed metrics are reported as constants of the ``Zend\Cloud\Infrastructure\Instance`` class: MONITOR_CPU, MONITOR_RAM, MONITOR_NETWORK_IN, MONITOR_NETWORK_OUT, MONITOR_DISK, MONITOR_DISK_WRITE, MONITOR_DISK_READ.